nodormu/shopify_backup_scripts_postgresql/README.md

 11) I'm using the official rust install and running rustup update.
 I am NOT using the apt or snap based installations.

 12) Here are some SQL queries I have used to check data via pgadmin client.
-Be sure to your gid numbers and Vendor names in, or just leave the vendor blank if you don't use that field
+Be sure to your gid numbers and Vendor names in, or just leave the vendor blank if you don't use that field.
+You will have to put the tabs in place, because I hate fighting the stupid soft wraps for the readme.MD files.
+Its really annoying.
+I don't understand why github won't fix this so the formatting looks correct when you paste it in.

 SELECT
         p.id AS product_gid,